 To achieve these goals and objectives, robust and defined clinical and scholarly activities will be emphasized and integrated throughout each resident’s education.
 The program will exploit the complementary and diverse strengths of the 4 training sites.
 In their first 3 years of training, residents obtain a broad-based clinical education in neurosurgery at the affiliate sites and NIH, providing them an opportunity to define research questions and discover special interests.
 Residents spend their next 3 years at the National Institutes of Health immersed in an environment conducive to developing research skills (basic, translational, and clinical research), clinical abilities, and scholarly pursuits.
 Residency training concludes with a 1-year Chief Residency at Georgetown University and Washington Hospital Center.

-Applications for the 2022 cycle should be submitted through the Electronic Residency Application System (ERAS) by September 30th, 2022 for appointments beginning the following July.
 One position is open for appointment each year.
 The department specifically selects residents with a demonstrated interest in and aptitude for careers in academic neurosurgery.
 After the review of completed applications, qualified candidates will be invited to meet our staff and residents.

 For additional information please view our brochure: Neurosurgery Residency Program Information(pdf, 1693 KB)